samikrc/try-mleap/README.md

 # try-scalatest
-Project to test out running automated tests with Scalatest.
+Project to test out saving and deploying ML pipelines with mleap.
-Specifically, meant to show a problem I am facing.

 ## Building Instructions